Have you dreamed of traveling the world? Totally changing directions and quitting a job for someone else?

 Whether you’re creating a career change, had a major life event shift your world, or are following your travel dreams after taking care of a career and children; traveling the world after 40 is more than possible.

 It’s waiting.
 It doesn’t matter if this is your third or fourth act, the curtain hasn’t dropped yet.
-Forty can be the new twenty you define, and I’m here to let you know it’s possible:
+Forty can be the new twenty you define.
+Now that you know how to quit your job and travel, I’m here to let you know it’s possible: